Corvimae/Plume/CoreEngine/CoreScript.md

 ### Creating a New Entity

 A new entity can be defined by creating a new `.rb` file somewhere in your module's folder.
-The name of this file isn't used by CoreEngine, but we recommend giving the file the same name as your class.
+The name of the file must match the class name to ensure class dependencies resolve in the correct order.

-All entities must extend the `BaseEntity` class or one of its decendants.
-CoreEngine comes with the following entity types predefined:
+All CoreEngine classes must extend the `CoreObject` class or one of its decendents.
+CoreEngine also comes with the `BaseEntity` type, which contains methods for drawing and updating.

-* MapTile

 If your entity is going to extend one of CoreEngine's predetermined entity types (or if it is to be a new entity type), the module `CoreEngine::Entities` must be imported.
 Usually you will also import `CoreEngine::Scripting`, which